PeterO.Numbers.EFloats

 The number 0 if both objects are null or equal (ignoring their signs), or -1 if the first object is null or less than the other object (ignoring their signs), or 1 if the first object is greater (ignoring their signs) or the other object is null.
 Does not signal flags if either value is signaling NaN.

-Creates a copy of the given arbitrary-precision number object.
+Creates a copy of the specified arbitrary-precision number object.

 Parameters: